0xDarioSanchez/ETHG25/sponsors/Blockscout.md

 ## Overview

 Blockscout’s **Autoscout** allows Lancer to provide users and judges with full visibility into all on-chain actions.
-By deploying a custom Blockscout explorer through Autoscout, every contract interaction — from escrow creation to dispute resolution — becomes publicly verifiable and developer-accessible via API.
+By deploying a custom Blockscout explorer through Autoscout, every contract interaction, from escrow creation to dispute resolution, becomes publicly verifiable and developer-accessible via API.

 Transparency is the foundation of trust in decentralized marketplaces.
 Blockscout empowers Lancer to offer **verifiable, human-readable proof** of every contract action, without relying on centralized intermediaries.